VerifyTests/DiffEngine/readme.md

 ## File type detection

 DiffEngine use [EmptyFiles](https://github.com/SimonCropp/EmptyFiles) to determine if a given file or extension is a binary or text.
+Custom extensions can be added, or existing ones changed.

 ## BuildServerDetector